webyrd/Barliman/README.md

 Screenshot 5 shows the main editor window after we have added the closing parenthesis in our partial definition of `append` in the `Scheme Definition` edit pane.
 The partial definition of `append` is now a legal s-expression.
 However, the definition of `append` is not syntactically valid according to the rules of miniScheme.
 Of course, this invalid definition of `append` causes all the tests to fail as well.
 Barliman recognizes this, and turns the text in the `Scheme Definition` edit pane, and the text in the test edit fields, red.

 (Currently Barliman doesn't actually check that definitions are grammatically correct.
 Rather, Barliman uses evaluation of the tests to check whether code is *semantically* legal, rather than syntactically legal.
 Future versions of Barliman will probably include explicit grammars that are checked, in addition to semantic rules.)
+(Update: Barliman now includes a relational parser for the miniScheme language, as is shown in the newer screenshots at the end.)

 #### screenshot 5: